 Enrique Tomas – 132 Wardour St, Soho, London W1F 8ZW

 This isn’t so much a restaurant as a shop to get the finest cured meat in Soho.
 You can’t help but spot the huge legs of Iberico ham in the window, and if you know how good this stuff is, you will already be dreaming of it.

 Dish not to miss – You can buy cones of ham to take away.
 It’s fatty, salty and not cheap…but boy is it good!

 St Moritz – 161 Wardour St, Soho, London W1F 8WJ

 St Moritz was established here in 1974.
 This was the height of the fondue fashion here in the UK, and some may wonder how a Swiss restaurant has survived here despite fondue falling out of favour.
-Well, those people haven’t’ eaten here yet!
+Well, those people haven’t eaten here yet!
 When a pot of boiling, bubbling, fragrant fondue is placed in front of you, you know you are in for a real cheesy treat!
 They do serve other food, of course, but I have only ever chosen fondue joy!
-If it is not the thing then you can opt for grilled meat, fish dishes or crispy breaded escalopes.
+If this is not your thing then you can opt for grilled meat, fish dishes or crispy breaded escalopes.

 Whatever you pick, the atmosphere here is a magical thing.
 The heavy decor takes you away to a wood cabin somewhere high in the mountains.
 It is SO cosy.

 Dish not to miss – Whether it is the cheese, the beef stock or the chocolate fondue.
 You simply have to do the dipping thing.
 We tried the version with cheese and tomato and it was like the best deep dish pizza you have ever had.